Manggahan station

 Manggahan station is an under-construction at-grade Metro Rail Transit (MRT) station served by the MRT Line 7 (MRT-7) located in Quezon City.
 The station is the seventh station for trains headed to San Jose Del Monte and the eighth station for trains headed to North EDSA.

 This is the only at-grade level station in the entire MRT-7 line.

 History

 The station's previous working name is North Batasan since it is near the north end of the Batasan Road.

 As of 31 January 2023, the project is 66.07% complete.
-The station's construction was scheduled to be finished by June of the same year, but was pushed to the fourth quarter of 2025.
+The station's construction was scheduled to be finished by June of the same year, but was pushed to the 2026, while the target for full operation is in 2027.

 Nearby landmarks

-The closest landmarks include the Commonwealth and Litex Public Markets, the Commonwealth Elementary and High Schools, Iglesia ni Cristo Locale of Capitol, and the under-construction Kristong Hari Parish Church.
+The closest landmarks include the Commonwealth and Litex Public Markets, the Commonwealth Elementary and High School, Iglesia ni Cristo Locale of Capitol, and the under-construction Kristong Hari Parish Church.